Horse Insurance: A guide to equestrian sports and activities

 Horse riding personal accident insurance means you’re covered for emergency dental expenses, and can support you with a loss of income if an injury prevents you from working.
 And in the event of a life-changing injury, it provides a lump-sum benefit to support you in facing new challenges and help ease the burden during what can be a difficult time.

 Most personal accident horse riding policies cover common activities like jumping, hacking, and trail riding.
 But keep in mind, high-risk activities like eventing, endurance riding, or competitive show-jumping might not be included in a standard policy.
-Double-check your policy to make sure it fits the type of riding you do, and reach out to your provider if you have questions about what’s covered (or not).
+Double-check your horse insurance policy to make sure it fits the type of riding you do, and reach out to your provider if you have questions about what’s covered (or not).
+Read about the equine sports and activities our policy can cover.

 Personal accident cover is usually an optional add-on to your horse insurance, so it’s not automatically included.
 If you’d like cover, you’ll need to ask for it.
 Some providers might include a basic level of personal accident cover in their standard policy, but it’s always a good idea to check the details to see if it’s enough for what you need.